BinaryMuse/wow-api-documentation/content/index.md

 The [Blizzard Community Platform API](http://us.battle.net/wow/en/forum/2626217/) exposes data already served by the World of Warcraft community site to developers.

 The API can be accessed through the base URI `/api/wow` for each region using the HTTP protocol.
 The default payload is JSON, and JSONP callbacks can be specified using the `jsonp` query string parameter.
-The Web and Mobile Team plans on supporting [Protocol Buffers](http://code.google.com/apis/protocolbuffers/docs/overview.html) at a future date.[^protocol-buffer-support]
+The Web and Mobile Team [plans on supporting Protocol Buffers at a future date](http://us.battle.net/wow/en/forum/topic/2593004215#2).

 Authentication and Registration
 -------------------------------

-Although not yet implemented, the Community Platform API will use a voluntary registration model, which will allow those who register and then authenticate their registration in API calls to make more requests than anonymous users of the API.
-Anonymous access to the API will still be allowed.[^registration]
+Although not yet implemented, the Community Platform API will use a [voluntary registration model](http://us.battle.net/wow/en/forum/topic/2369881359), which will allow those who register and then authenticate their registration in API calls to make more requests than anonymous users of the API.
+Anonymous access to the API will still be allowed.

 URL Buildup
 -----------

-A tpyical URL for use with the API looks like this:[^url-buildup]
+A tpyical URL for use with the API looks like this:

     http://{region}.battle.net/api/wow/realm/status?realm={realm_name}
            |_________________| |_____| |__________| |________________|